ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 different questions of the same measurement should be able to disagree about where the line is.
-The defaults may be equal today — `createEvent` on the two capture detectors and on the two restart detectors, `thresholdInMs` on the two stage-boundary detectors, `encoderBottleneckDetector.sourceSupplyRatioThreshold` against `videoCaptureBottleneckDetector.captureFpsRatioThreshold` — and they are free to move apart without either detector noticing the other.
+The defaults may be equal today — `createEvent` on the two capture detectors and on the two restart detectors, `thresholdInMs` on the two stage-boundary detectors, `encoderBottleneckDetector.encodeDegradationThreshold` against `videoCaptureBottleneckDetector.produceDegradationThreshold` — and they are free to move apart without either detector noticing the other.

 Declaring the type beside the detector follows from the same idea.
 The key belongs